 Example: a 10.4K earns 20 points, just like a 10K.

 Gloves and caps are awarded based on points – one glove at the time.
-At the end of the year, winners are announced for overall, youth, masters, grandmasters, and senior grandmaster divisions.
+At the end of the year, winners are announced for overall, youth, “betweens”, masters, grandmasters, senior grandmaster, and septuagenarians divisions.
 Scholarships are presented to Georgia 4-H’ers in honor of the overall winners.
-The number of scholarships is based on the funds available.
+The number of scholarships and other 4-H support is based on the funds available.

 Bo Ryles and Roger Keel participate in a lot of races each year.
 A fundamental philosophy they share with the races they coordinate is “keep it simple, keep it fun — don’t take this too serious.”
-Both Roger and Bo have full time (well kinda full time) “day jobs” and this project is just a hobby.
+Both Roger and Bo have full time “day jobs” and this project is just a hobby.

-3) A cap is earned by accumulating 156 more points for a total of 444points.
+- A cap is earned by accumulating 156 more points for a total of 444 points.

-5) The male and female winners in each overall group (Overall, youth, masters, grandmaster and senior grandmaster) receive an etched glass award.
+- The male and female winners in each overall group (Overall, youth, betweens, masters, grandmaster, senior grandmaster, and septuagenarians) receive an award.

-6) The overall male and female award winners, based on total points, will have a scholarship named in their honor to support a 4-H’er.
+- The overall male and female award winners, based on total points, will have a scholarship named in their honor to support

 In addition to the races coordinated by Keel and Ryles, there are several races coordinated by local 4-H organizations in the Clover Glove Series.
 There are also races in the series coordinated by other individuals interested in supporting the cause.
 To add a race to the series, please see the application to host.